j-berg/dm3_conversion/README.txt

 2. In Terminal, choose the directory where the zipped Image-J file is and type the following command (the file_name being the name of the Image-J file you just downloaded): unzip file_name.zip

-3. Copy this script into the ImageJ directory
+3. Copy these scripts into the ImageJ parent directory that was just unzipped

-4. Copy the process_TEM.ijm script into the ImageJ/macros/ directory

-5. Run the script in the ImageJ directory using the following command: python process_TEM.py
+4. In Terminal, go to the ImageJ parent directory and run the scripts using the following command: sh process_TEM.sh

-6. Follow the remaining steps listed within the process_TEM.py script
+5. Follow the prompts that appear in the Terminal window